RGerboth/Hangman-Game/README.md

 # Hangman-Game
 A Start Trek-themed hangman game.

-##Ovreview
+## Overview
 This hangman game is written in straight JavaScrip with a font from Google Fonts.
-This is a fundamental exercise in manipulating arrays and creating the logic to run the game and keep score.
+This is a fundamental exercise in manipulating arrays, creating the logic to randomly select and display a challenge word, run the game and keep score.
+DOM manipulation is handled with native JavaScript *document.getElementById* functions.

 **Try it out here: [Hangman, Star Trek Edition](http://example.com "Title")**